Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can make employees uncompetitive at work, inside the organization as well as on the job market.
+A lack of personal growth can cause employees to be uninspiring at work, inside the organization and the larger job market.

-- Get Mentoring: Find someone to mentor you who can offer advice, guidance, connections or identify areas for improvement.
+- Look for Mentoring: Find an individual mentor who can provide advice, guidance, connections or highlight ways to improve.

 Negativity

-- Focus on Positivity: Acknowledge the positive aspects of your job when feeling overwhelmed
+- Refocus on Positivity: Embrace the positive aspects of your job when you’re overwhelmed

 Overcommitting Workload